 - Hot glue and gun

-One of the first things you do when you buy silk foliage and picks is to take them apart with pliers, this way you can work with each stem separately.
+One of the first things you do when you buy silk foliage or picks is to take them apart with pliers, this way you can work with each stem separately.

 I cut my large foliage bush in 3 sections.
-Next I lay out how I am going to arrange the arrangement, playing around with different scenarios.
+Next lay out how I you are going to arrange the arrangement.
+Play around with different scenarios.
 Then go back and attach the picks and foliage.

 Hot glue the two hoops together.
 I glued the smaller hoop slightly to the left inside the larger hoop.
 This will help stabilize the house and embellishments.